damienbod/aspnetcore-standup-securing-apis/README.md

 Part 1 see: https://github.com/damienbod/aspnetcore-standup-authn-authz

+- Protecting APIs Authorization Overview
   - Delegated APIs (UI authentication)
   - Application APIs (no user)
   - On behalf of flow
+  - Using certificates to protect APIs
 - Microsoft Identity Platform CAE APIs
+- General API topics
   - Mixing auth, no auth APIs in an application
   - Swagger auth
   - Using multiple IDPs in an API service
   - Mixing UIs and APIs in an application
-- Using certificates to protect APIs
+  - SignalR, web sockets
-- Legacy, unsecure flows
+- Legacy auth, unsecure flows, network protection

 # Protecting APIs Authorization Overview